CesiumGS/3d-tiles/b3dm/README.md

 The 16-byte header contains:

 * `magic` - 4-byte ANSI string `b3dm`.
-This can be used to identify the arraybuffer as Batched 3D Model.
+This can be used to identify the arraybuffer as a Batched 3D Model tile.
 * `version` - `uint32`, which contains the version of the Batched 3D Model format.
 It is currently `1`.
-* `byteLength` - `uint32`, the length of the entire tile, including the header and each inner tile, in bytes.
+* `byteLength` - `uint32`, the length of the entire tile, including the header, in bytes.
 * `batchTableLength` - `uint32`, which contains the length of the batch table.
 It may be zero indicating there is not a batch table.

 _TODO: code example reading header_